UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team01-super-res.md

 {: style="max-width: 80%;"}
 *Fig 8.
 LAM results for different SR methods [1].*

 In practice, the HAT does, indeed, use a larger portion of the input image for reconstruction than other Transformer-based SR methods.
-Above is a comparison of Local Attribution Maps (LAM) between different methods, which is a method for measuring which portions of the input were most influential for a given patch of the output.
+Above is a comparison of Local Attribution Maps (LAM) between different models, which is a method for measuring which portions of the input were most influential for a given patch of the output.
 We see that HAT is highly nonlocal compared to other methods in terms of LAM, and performs better for it.

 ![Quantitative Results]({{ '/assets/images/01/quantitativeresultshat.png' | relative_url }})
 {: style="max-width: 90%;"}